ranjitsomavanshi/Let-Us-C-Assignments-C-programming/README.md

-# Let-Us-C-Assignments-C-programming-
+# Let Us C Assignments(C-programming)

-I began my programming journey by diving into C with the help of Yashavant Kanetkar's book "Let Us C." Despite my code's simplicity at first, this marked the beginning of an exciting new chapter for me.
+In my first year of engineering, I started my programming journey with Yashavant Kanetkar's book "Let Us C." Although my code was basic at first, this marked the exciting beginning of a new chapter for me.